iesl/Distributional-Inclusion-Vector-Embedding/README.md

 # Distributional Inclusion Vector Embedding (DIVE)
+## Requirements
+Python 2.7
+Tensorflow (To train)
+ipython notebook (To visualize)
+You might need to install some other python packages if you find code needs them but you haven't installed it.

 ## Pre-trained embedding and visualization
 The pretrained embeddings are stored in `./model/word-emb.json` (without POS) and in `./model/word-emb_POS.json` (with POS).